Second City derby

-In English football, the Second City derby or Birmingham derby is the local derby between the two major clubs in the city of Birmingham—Aston Villa F.C. and Birmingham City F.C.—first contested in 1879.
+In English football, the Second City derby or Birmingham derby is the local derby between the two major clubs in the city of Birmingham—Aston Villa and Birmingham City—first contested in 1879.
 Villa play at Villa Park while Birmingham play at St Andrew's, the two grounds separated by roughly 2.4 mi.
 It is known as the Second City Derby based on Birmingham being referred to as the second city of the United Kingdom.
 The two clubs are generally regarded as each other's most fierce rivals.
-In addition both sides have affiliated women's sides, Aston Villa W.F.C. and Birmingham City W.F.C.
+In addition both sides have affiliated women's sides, Aston Villa and Birmingham City.
+The teams have not met since Villa's promotion to the Premier League in 2019.

-On 10 March 2019, Jack Grealish was "punched from behind by a pitch invader" during the derby match at St Andrew's.
-Later in the second half, Grealish scored to give Villa a 1–0 victory.
-Following Villa's promotion to the Premier League, the teams have not met since.